revsystems/jQuery-SelectBox/README.md

 Across different browsers and jQuery versions, it is very difficult to get a stanard margin value for the body when it is set to "auto".

-If you have margin-left set to auto for your body element, jQuery-SelectBox will comlpetely break in IE7.
+If you have margin-left set to auto for your body element, jQuery-SelectBox will completely break in IE7.
 In other browsers, it may or may not position incorrectly.

 If you need to center your page, I highly recommend not doing it with the `body` tag.
 The implementation